WISDEM/WOMBAT/docs/source/examples/metrics_demonstration.md

 ## Table of Contents

 Below is a list of top-level sections to demonstrate how to use WOMBAT's `Metrics` class methods and an explanation of each individual metric.

+If you don't see a metric or result computation that is core to your work, please submit an [issue](https://github.com/WISDEM/WOMBAT/issues/new) with details on what the metric is, and how it should be computed.

  - [Setup](#setup): Running a simulation to gather the results
  - [Common Parameters](#common-parameter-explanations): Explanation of frequently used parameter settings
  - [Availability](#availability): Time-based and energy-based availability